kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/petervujakovic.jpg)

-Peter is Emeritus Professor of Geography at Canterbury Christ Church University.
+Professor Peter Vujakovic is Emeritus Professor of Geography at Canterbury Christ Church University.
 His research and publications cover cultural aspects of maps and mapping; landscape, heritage and ‘sense of place’; and landscape ecology (biogeography).
 For much of the last two decades he has lived close to the River Stour (near Wye) from where he has explored the world of Riddley Walker.
 He has also co-ordinated/written two series of popular articles on Kent’s landscape for Kent Life and is editor of the [Christ Church Heritage A to Z.](https://medium.com/the-christ-church-heritage-a-to-z)

 ##
 [**Elizabeth Waterman-Scrase**]()